 Get a better understanding of how things work in this video:

-The heal lever works the lock mechanism, here the binding is in ski mode.
+The heel lever works the lock mechanism, here the binding is in ski mode.

 The riser is engaged and provides an climbing angle of seven degrees.